Modelling

 Introduction:

-The accomplishments of vaccination are undeniable, leading to significant advances in human health.
+The accomplishments of vaccination are numerous, leading to significant advances in human health.
 Yet new infectious diseases and evolving pathogens constantly challenge our understanding of vaccine efficacy and immunity.
 Mathematical modelling is a crucial lens through which we can reach a more comprehensive understanding of these complexities.
 By simulating the biological responses to vaccines, models can provide critical insights into disease progression, vaccine performance, and optimal strategies for developing vaccines.

 In this short text, we’ll explore an approach to constructing one such model in the Wolfram Language.
 We will reproduce a compartmental dynamical model of adaptive immune responses to vaccine treatments described in a recent preprint from medRxiv.org: A Mathematical Model Simulating the Adaptive Immune Response in Various Vaccines and Vaccination Strategies (Xu et al. 2023).
 Compartmental models are a class of mathematical models which divide variables of interest into sections or “compartments”.
 Each compartment represents a specific state within the system being studied.
 The models track how entities, like cells or molecules, interact within and between these compartments over time.